i

 Stainless bowl and bare-metal dough hook/whisk are fine - the one food-contact plastic is the default coated flat beater, whose polyester powder coating can chip into dough.
 Swap it for the bare stainless beater and nothing plastic touches food.

 The mixing bowl is stainless steel and the dough hook and wire whisk are bare metal, so most of the food-contact hardware is fine.
 The catch is the default flat beater: a cast/burnished aluminum core with a food-grade polyester-based powder coating that KitchenAid itself acknowledges can chip - and it is the one attachment that scrapes the bowl, so flecks can end up in dough over years of use.
 That coated beater is why we rate it minimal-contact as shipped.
 The plastic housing never touches food.
-Swap the coated flat beater for the all-stainless (or burnished-aluminum) beater KitchenAid sells and the food path becomes fully metal, dropping the plastic to no-contact - see the hack.
+A cheap drop-in swap to a bare-metal beater takes the food path fully metal - see the upgrade below.

 What it's made of